tum-ei-eda/muriscv-nn/Integration/MLonMCU/README.md

 ./mlonmcu_integration_tests.sh
 ```

 This might take a lot of time!
-Feel free to disable some models, targets inside the script to reduce the runtime.
+Feel free to disable some models or targets inside the script to reduce the runtime.